 ABOUT CIRCLESOF CARING

-Adult Day Services participants come from all walks of life.
+Adult Day Health participants come from all walks of life.
 For many years these individuals have served the Palouse region as teachers, musicians, lawyers, physicians, janitors, scientists, homemakers, business owners, veterans, plumbers, and police officers -- to name a few.
 Thanks to their dedication and willingness to give their best to the community, the Palouse region is a vibrant, life-giving, and wholesome place to live and work.
 These individuals now deserve our help, and this program.

-At Circles of Caring Adult Day Services
+At Circles of Caring Adult Day Health

 Our mission is to…